 CHBRP generally analyzes introduced bills prior to their first Senate or Assembly Health Committee hearing.
 Completed CHBRP analyses (and the analyzed bill language) are available at http://chbrp.org/analysis/completed-analyses.
 As bills move through the Legislature, bills may be significantly amended, which may alter CHBRP’s projected impacts.
-The table, below, indicates the final version of each analyzed bill and the extent to which CHBRP’s analyses remain relevant.
-Final bill language and the bill status are available at http://leginfo.legislature.ca.gov/.
+The table, below, indicates the current version of each analyzed bill and the extent to which CHBRP’s analyses remain relevant.
+Current bill language and the bill status are available at http://leginfo.legislature.ca.gov/.

 CHBRP’s analyses may still be of use after the legislative cycle concludes in order to inform future legislation, the implementation of analyzed legislation that is signed into law or included in California’s budget, and the ongoing evaluation of relevant health benefit mandates and repeals.

-The below is current as of 5/08/2023.
+The below is current as of 1/11/2024.

 AB 85